carla-simulator/rllib-integration/README.md

 ### Setting up CARLA and dependencies

-As CARLA is the environment that ray wll be using, the first step is to set it up.
-To do so, **a packaged version will have to be installed** (see all [**CARLA releases**](https://github.com/carla-simulator/carla/releases).
+As CARLA is the environment that ray will be using, the first step is to set it up.
+To do so, **a packaged version will have to be installed** (see all [**CARLA releases**](https://github.com/carla-simulator/carla/releases)).
 This integration has been done using CARLA 0.9.11 and therefore it is recommended to use that version.
 While other versions might be compatible, they haven't been fully tested, so procede at your own discretion.

 Additionally, in order to know where this package is located, set the **CARLA_ROOT** environment variable to the folder containing it.